Jason Leaver

 @HeyBishop

-Jason Leaver studied Film at Ryerson Polytechnic University, graduating in 2001 with a Bachelors Degree in Fine Arts.
 By day he is a corporate video producer – always putting a creative/fun spin on things.
-By night he has created a number of short films.
+By night he has created a number of short films and is heavily involved in the making of several web series.
 Out With Dad marks Jason’s first foray into web series production; for which he serves as the series creator, producer, writer, director, cinematographer, editor, visual effects and somehow finds time to maintain the series’ website and all other social networking.

 Eric Taylor